 A raingarden is a specially prepared garden designed to receive and filter rain run-off from roofs or hard surfaces such as driveways or paving.
+You can even create a raingarden in a planter box, positioning it to collect water from a diverted downpipe or rainwater tank overflow.
 Featuring layers of soil for filtration, gravel for drainage, and plants that can tolerate periods without rain, a raingarden helps to protect our streams and rivers from stormwater pollutants.

-With a slotted pipe beneath the soil to take away the filtered rainwater and an overflow pipe on the surface to prevent flooding, raingardens are designed to collect water from a disconnected downpipe, rainwater tank overflow or pavement runoff.
+With a slotted pipe beneath the soil to take away the filtered rainwater and an overflow pipe on the surface to prevent flooding, raingardens are designed to collect water from a diverted downpipe, rainwater tank overflow or pavement runoff.
 Please note: A certified plumber must be used for stormwater connections and modifications.